Online Marketing Metrics: 10 Important Things To Measure

 Customer Value

-Calculating customer value is a challenging task.
-It won’t tell you how well your sales or marketing activities are doing, but it will help you figure out your overall return on investment.
+Calculating customer value is challenging.
+It won’t tell you how well your sales or marketing activities are performing, but it will help you determine your overall return on investment.

 9. Cost Per Lead: